 Drop in Body Temperature

 As the body prepares to shut down, the muscles begin to relax to the point where the cat no longer has any control over its eliminations.
 The muscles that control the bladder and sphincter relax, and the cat has involuntary movements.
-This is especially likely to happen soon after the cat passes away.
+This is likely to happen soon after the cat passes away.

 If your cat is exhibiting signs of being near death, you may want to consider talking to your vet about euthanasia.
 This can be the more humane choice in cases where there is significant pain and suffering involved.

 If you choose to put your pet to sleep, your vet will give him an injection that will slow his heart to a stop.
 This takes only seconds and is not a painful procedure.
 You will usually be given the opportunity to stay with your cat throughout the process if you wish.
 Euthanasia can put an end to a pet's suffering as well as shorten the emotional distress you feel.
 Some areas may even offer a house-call euthanasia service.

-Saying Good-Bye Is Never Easy
+Saying Goodbye Is Never Easy

 Watching your cat die can be upsetting and disheartening.
-By understanding and coming to terms with the dying process, you can make decisions based on what is best for your pet rather than based on your emotions.
-It's natural to feel a profound sense of loss after a cat's death, so be sure to give yourself plenty of time to grieve.
+By understanding and coming to terms with the dying process, you can make decisions based on what is best for your pet rather than your emotions.
+It's natural to feel a profound sense of loss after your cat's death, so be sure to give yourself plenty of time to grieve.
 Someday the grief will ease, and you may decide it's time to bring a new cat into your life.